prajwal192/Loan_Approval_Predication_Analysis/README.md

 Goal:-
 1.)Check eligibility of the Customer.
 2.)Identify customer segments from given data and categorize customer into one of the segments.
-3.)If customer is not eligible for the input required amount and duration: a.)what can be amount for the given duration. b.)if duration is less than equal to 20 years, is customer eligible for required amount for some longer duration?
-What is that duration?

 • Import Dataset